shyjuk/simple-file-manager/README.md

 If you can not find the upload function check the folder permission.

-- chown -R www-data:www-data simple-file-manager direcory
+- chown -R www-data:www-data simple-file-manager directory

 HT: [@beardog108](https://github.com/beardog108)